 Who manages the Foundation?

-The Foundation is managed by an Advisory Board of Directors comprised of clergy and lay persons.
+The Foundation is managed by a CEO who reports to a Board of Directors comprised of clergy and lay persons.
 The directors are leaders in their parishes and communities.
 The financial statements of the Foundation are audited each year to ensure accuracy and accountability by a certified public accounting firm.
 In addition, professional investment advisors manage and invest the assets of the Foundation.

 How are the assets in the Catholic Community Foundation of Northeast Indiana invested?